vyos/vyos-documentation/docs/configuration/system/login.rst

 independently per each user.
 If an OTP key is configured for a user, 2FA/MFA is automatically enabled for that particular user.
 If a user does not have an OTP key configured, there is no 2FA/MFA check for that user.
+Once OTP is configured for a user, they must login using their password with the OTP immediately appended to it.
+For example if the users password is vyosrules and their OTP code is 62345 they must login with a password of vyosrules62345

 .. cfgcmd:: set system login user <username> authentication otp key <key>